It’s Not a Race, It’s an Obstacle Course

 So what keeps us moving?
 We all need a sense of mission.
 The importance of core values can’t be understated and Tough Mudder’s journey is one of the best examples of this.
 Tough Mudder has capitalised on the ‘business of belonging’.
-It was created to value a different kind of winning to the kind of winning found within half marathons and triathlons.
+It was created to value a different kind of winning to that found in half marathons and triathlons.
 Those taking part are encouraged to believe in the value of team spirit, rather than in dog-eat-dog competition.
 You can’t get through it on your own, so embracing this is a prerequisite for success.

-Tough Mudder’s transition from start-up to a sustainable business was not without its difficulties.
-The resilience and grit of its founders meant that, despite these, they have created a ‘tribe’ of like-minded individuals who transcend cultures and share a set of values and ideas about the world.
-It is these shared values that have made the business such a resounding success.
+Tough Mudder’s transition from start-up to sustainable business was not without its difficulties.
+But the resilience and grit of its founders means that it now has a dedicated tribe of like-minded individuals who transcend cultures and share a set of values.
+It is these shared values that have made the business a resounding success.

 Completing a Tough Mudder obstacle course isn’t for everyone, but their story is one that we can all learn from.
 It teaches us the importance of staying true to our core values and constantly stretching ourselves.
 Tough Mudder as an event dramatises the fact that in business, and in life, we’re constantly overcoming our own obstacles and we need a little help along the way.